Virtual-Humans/nova/README.md

 This project is licensed under the MIT License.

 ---
-*Part of the Virtual Humans research at Fontys ICT, Lectorate IxD.*
+*Part of the Virtual Humans research at Fontys ICT, Research Group IxD.*